nushastro/website/docs/stellar/basics/star_structure.md

 interact strongly with light.
 Overall, due to the sheer density of the radiative zone, a photon takes a few million years to reach the edge of the radiative zone from the core.
 This is in spite of the fact that photons travel at the speed of light.
-This bouncing also gradually causes the photon to lose energy over time, and its wavelength will decrease, causing it to fall from the gamma range to the visible-UV range in the electromagnetic spectrum.
+This bouncing also gradually causes the photon to lose energy over time, and its wavelength will increase, causing it to fall from the gamma range to the visible-UV range in the electromagnetic spectrum.